 Buying and selling with online property auctions

-E-bay style online property auctions offer an alternative to the nightmare of a property chain.
-It's the new way of buying and selling that's quick and brings added security.
-Here we look at the costs and other factors to watch out for before using an online auction to buy and sell your home
+Buying and selling with online property auctions, sometimes called 'modern method' or 'conditional auctions', is the new way of buying and selling that's quick and brings added security.
+Here we look at the pros and cons of online property auctions for buyers and sellers and other factors to watch out for.

-Online auctions give buyers the chance to purchase available properties quickly and with no chain.
-Sellers benefit because a substantial reservation fee must be paid upfront by the purchaser so there’s far less chance of them pulling out than with traditional private sales.
+Buying and selling with online property auctions offers some advantages on both sides.
+It gives buyers the chance to purchase available properties quickly and with no chain.
+Sellers benefit from online property auctions because a substantial reservation fee must be paid upfront by the purchaser so there’s far less chance of them pulling out than with the traditional no sale no fee route.

-However, as online property auctions – also known as ‘conditional auctions’ or the ‘modern method of auction’ – are a new way of doing business, there are important points that buyers and sellers need to know and understand.
+However, as buying and selling with online property auctions – also known as ‘conditional auctions’ or the ‘modern method of auction’ – becomes more popular and widespread, there are important points that buyers and sellers need to know and understand.

-Buying through an online auction: How it works
+Buying via online property auction: How it works

 Properties are displayed online with an auction ‘timer’, usually set for 30 days.
 You register with the estate agent and place your bid.
 You may have to pay a ‘participation fee’, part of which is usually refundable.

 The estate agent and/or auction provider will ask you how you intend to fund your purchase.
 You need to be confident that you have the funds otherwise you could be out of pocket.
-Speak to a fee-free mortgage broker today with our partners at London and Country to see how much you can afford.
+Speak to a fee-free mortgage broker today with our partners at L&C to see how much you can afford

 You can usually bid online, 24 hours a day, seven days a week.
 At the end of the auction period, the highest bid wins.
 To secure the property, you must pay a non-refundable reservation fee immediately by debit or credit card or bank transfer.
 This fee is usually at least 2.5% + VAT of the sold price, or a minimum of £6,000 inc VAT.
-So on a £225,000 property you would pay an additional fee of £6750 (incl VAT).
+So on a £225,000 property you would pay an additional fee of £6750 (incl VAT); as well as increasing your stamp duty bill from £2,000 to £2,135.

-You aren’t legally obliged to proceed but if you don’t you will lose your reservation fee, while if the seller pulls out, you should be refunded the reservation fee.
-Check the terms of the contract from the auction company and estate agent before you sign up.
+You aren’t legally obliged to proceed, but if you don’t, you will lose your reservation fee.
+If the seller pulls out, you should be refunded the reservation fee.
+But a word of warning, carefully check the terms of the contract before you sign up, as we have heard of buyers not being refunded if the delay is caused by the seller.

 If you do proceed, the sale usually has 56 days in which to exchange and complete.

-What are the pros and cons to buying a property through an online auction?
+Pros and cons to buying with an online property auction

-- The big plus is that the process is transparent, so you can see immediately how bidding progresses.
+- The buying process is transparent, so you can see immediately how bidding progresses.

-- Properties at online auction are priced realistically to sell, so you could net a property for below market value
+- Properties are priced realistically to sell, so you could net a property for below market value.

 - Depending on the terms of the online auction provider, buyers and sellers may have to pay a share of the costs of the legal pack.
-This includes the title plan and register or evidence of title, local authority searches, water and drainage search, property information questionnaire and a fixtures and fittings list.
 It’s also known as the auction pack, buyer’s pack or seller’s pack and typically costs up to £200.

-- You as the buyer are paying whereas in normal sales on the open market the cost is borne by the seller when they instruct an estate agent.
-And a reservation fee – which can be anything from 2.5- 4% – is often much more than you would pay an estate agent in commission (typically around 1.3% + VAT of the price of the property) or fixed fee (typically under £1000 with the likes of Purplebricks or Yopa) to sell a home on the open market
+- You, as the buyer, are paying, whereas in normal sales on the open market, the cost is borne by the seller when they instruct an estate agent.
+And a reservation fee – which can be anything from 2.5 – 4% – is often much more than you would pay an estate agent in commission (on average 1.42% incl VAT of the price of the property) or fixed fee (typically under £1000 with the likes of Purplebricks or Yopa) to sell a home on the open market.

-Selling through an online auction: How it works
+Selling via online property auction: How it works

-You, your estate agent and online auction company start by agreeing the reserve price.
+Your estate agent or online auction company start by agreeing the reserve price.
 This is the lowest price you’re prepared to accept, not the ‘headline price’ it’s marketed at.
 It will be kept confidential.
 The only prices anyone else sees are the starting and actual bids.

 Remember, your property may end up selling for less than the price it’s marketed at.
 So you need a very clear sense of what you are prepared to part with it for.
 You should resist pressure from your estate agent to set the reserve too low simply to achieve an easy sale.